Justice statue main image for article on employment law in El Salvador

 Note that vacation allowance cannot be exchanged for additional pay unless the employee is leaving their role.
 For jobs that include room and board allowance, the vacation pay rate is increased by an additional 25%.

-A total of 12 weeks of paid maternity leave are granted to new mothers, of which at least six weeks must be taken after the due date of the birth.
-Maternity leave is paid by the state social security fund at a rate of 100% of any salary up to $514.40 per month.
+• Maternity and paternity leave: A total of 16 weeks of paid maternity leave are granted to new mothers, divided into prenatal and postnatal periods.
+The leave must be taken with at least six weeks after the due date of the birth.
+Maternity leave is paid by the state social security fund at a rate of 75% of the salary.

-Under employment law in El Salvador, paternity leave totals three days, both in the case of a birth or adoption, and that leave must be taken within 15 days of the birth or adoption date.
+Note that during pregnancy a worker cannot be dismissed and cannot be assigned tasks that pose any sort of risk to the unborn child.
+Under employment law in El Salvador, paternity leave totals three days, both in the case of a birth or adoption, and that leave must be taken within 15 days of the birth or adoption.

-Employees are entitled to leave due to sickness based on the length of service they have provided the company.
+• Sick leave: Employees are entitled to leave due to sickness based on the length of service they have provided the company.
 In the case of employees who have served between one and five months, an entitlement of 20 days of paid sick leave paid at 75% of base salary is given.

+For employees who have served between five and 12 months, that leave allowance is extended to 40 days at the same 75% pay rate, while those who have served more than one year are entitled to 60 days of paid sick leave.
 Note that, following a reform of the labor code that came into force in June 2020, an employee who has been diagnosed with a chronic illness cannot be dismissed once that diagnosis has been issued and until three months after the conclusion of related medical treatment.

 Employment Law in El Salvador: Public holidays and vacations